ccamel/awesome-ccamel/README.md

 - [jah2488/elm-companies](https://github.com/jah2488/elm-companies) - 🌲 A list of companies using Elm in production.
 - [jfmengels/elm-review](https://github.com/jfmengels/elm-review) - Analyzes Elm projects, to help find mistakes before your users find them.
 - [joakin/elm-canvas](https://github.com/joakin/elm-canvas) - A canvas drawing library for Elm
+- [jouderianjr/bitcoin-br-chrome-extension](https://github.com/jouderianjr/bitcoin-br-chrome-extension) - Chrome extension in elm that shows the latest currency bitcoins from Brazilian exchanges
 - [kevgathuku/parcel-elm](https://github.com/kevgathuku/parcel-elm) - Boilerplate for a new Elm app using Parcel
 - [kraklin/elm-readiness](https://github.com/kraklin/elm-readiness) - Keep track of transition state of your dependencies in your own Elm app to Elm 0.19
 - [lindsaykwardell/vite-elm-spa](https://github.com/lindsaykwardell/vite-elm-spa) - A default template for building Elm SPA applications using Vite.